ChrisMasterton/Firebase4UnityWebGL/README.md

 ## Installation

+### Unity Package Manager (Recommended)
+1. Open Unity Package Manager (`Window > Package Manager`)
+2. Click `+` and select `Add package from disk...`
+3. Select the `package.json` file from this repository
+4. Unity will automatically import the package and tests

+### Manual Installation
-1. Copy the `Firebase` folder into your Unity project's `Assets` directory
+1. Copy the `Runtime` folder contents to `Assets/Firebase/` in your Unity project
-2. Add the required using statements to your scripts
+2. Optionally copy the `Tests` folder to `Assets/Tests/` for testing capabilities
-3. Configure your Firebase project settings
+3. Unity will automatically detect and compile the assembly definitions

+See [UNITY_INTEGRATION.md](UNITY_INTEGRATION.md) for detailed integration instructions.

 ## Quick Start